kapsy/bass-bender/README.md

 When two fingers are used in a pinch-zoom fashion, the distance between the first and second finger creates a sort of fader, which controls the amplitude of the FM signal, creating a growling sound.

-All touch movements, represented by the green dots, are recorded over a 25 second period then continuously played back, a state that is represented by blue doth.
+All touch movements, represented by the green dots, are recorded over a 25 second period then continuously played back, a state that is represented by blue dots.
 This further adds to the genererative nature of the sounds produced, creating ever changing sound textures that do not become repetitive to the listener.

 Any time the screen is touched in a playback state, the current recording is overwritten and the loop is started again.
 The position in the touch recording/playback loop is represented by the thin bar at the bottom of the screen.